Feyerabend/ABC80/abc802/CPM.md

 ### A new proposal

-So, legacy keeps the mainstream evolution of consumer computers within very restrictive borders.
-The operating system keeps programs from reaching the hardware through layers of abstractions.
-Could you/we manage otherwise?
-Yes, I believe so.
+Legacy systems significantly restrict the mainstream evolution of consumer computers, imposing tight boundaries on innovation.
+The operating system, with its multiple layers of abstraction, slows down the interaction between programs and hardware.
+Is there a better way?
+I believe so.

-Hardware could be built by software vendors, decreasing the gap between hardware and software.
-Standards could be developed either by some de facto circumstance, or a body unifying how hardware units should talk to each other (à la unifying “bus”).
+One solution could be for software vendors to also develop hardware, thereby bridging the gap between the two.
+Standards could emerge either organically or through a unified body that dictates how hardware components should communicate (similar to a standardized “bus”).
+Instead of relying on APIs, development could be guided by protocols, ensuring more direct and efficient communication between software and hardware.

-What would be gained by this?
+What would be gained from this approach?

-.. to be contined ..
+.. to be continued ..

- energy, costs, maintenance
+* Energy Efficiency: Streamlined communication between hardware and software could reduce power consumption.
+* Cost Reduction: Standardized protocols and closer integration could lower development and maintenance costs.
+* Simplified Maintenance: A unified system could make maintenance more straightforward and less fragmented.

 ## Technical comparation